Better Cooking With Shea Butter

 Shea has long been recognized for its emollient and healing properties, ideal for soothing skin in the dry climate of the region.
 Reports of its use go back as far as the 14th century.

-How to use African Shea butter for skincare and cooking
+How to use African Shea butter for cooking

 2 tablespoons food grade raw shea butter

 1 teaspoon chili powder

 1/2 teaspoon garlic salt